redstone-finance/redstone-docs/docs/get-started/models/redstone-core.md

 ---

 # Setting Up The RedStone Core Model
 Our documentation is designed for non-technical readers to be able implement RedStone's Core Model. ****This is our recommended model**** which provides data feeds to dApps only upon request, reducing the costs of putting data onto the blockchain.
+To learn more about how RedStone brings data on-chain, check out the [Data Formatting and Processing](https://docs.redstone.finance/docs/get-started/data-formatting-processing) section.
 ### Prerequisites Before You Begin:

 - **Basic Knowledge of Smart Contracts:** Understanding how to implement and interact with smart contracts.